johnnyruz/OctoPrint-OctoVox/PrivacyPolicyAction.md

-# Privacy Policy - OctoVox Google Action
+# Privacy Policy - My Three D Print Server Google Action

 This privacy policy describes how johnnyruzdev (John Ruzick) (“johnnyruzdev”, “us” or “we”) protects your (“you”, “the user”) privacy and your data.
 Before using any of our Google Actions (“our actions”), please read this policy and our Google Actions Terms of Use, as well as the Google Terms of Use and the Privacy Policies by the Google LLC (with its affiliates, “Google”).